Going slow on Caye Caulker, Belize’s chilled out island getaway

 In response to an upward trend in tourism, the main town is quickly being developed, with new buildings popping up all over, mostly from foreign investment.
 This isn’t an environmental issue as such, but is a worry to residents since Caye Caulker actually sits on top of a giant cave, like one of the cenotes of Mexico, so many are concerned that one day everything will just collapse.

 There is hope, though!
 Lots of establishments are encouraging their staff and customers to be more environmentally conscious, most local fisherman are still operating with lines out of one-man boats, and certain tours are leading their sales pitch with the fact that they don’t feed animals or they strongly encourage people not to use non-biodegradable sunscreen.
 It’s not just a marketing ploy, they’ve seen the impact the last 10-15 years has had on the bleaching of their corals.
+You can buy reef-friendly sunscreen, which we wholly recommend instead of trying a day of snorkelling around Caye Caulker without any protection at all.
+Case and point:

 12 amazing things to do on Caye Caulker